| Written by Mark Buzinkay

 With rigorous training and regular practice, staff can be directed to muster for a traditional roll call.
 However, in a real life evacuation people’s natural instinct is to take flight from a threatening situation whether real or perceived.
 If a real evacuation becomes a requirement, many organisations find it extremely difficult to account for their staff.

 One example from recent history shows that this still happens even with a trained crew.
 The fire and subsequent explosion of the Deepwater Horizon platform in the Gulf of Mexico in 2010 triggered an evacuation process.
-Due to the damage from the explosions, some mustering areas were not available anymore and assigned crew had to be redirected to alternate mustering areas.
-In the very threatening situation of extreme heat, flying debris, thunderous noise and fire, some crew members panicked and began abonding the installation prematurally, causing them to jump from great height into the sea (thanks to the benign weather conditions, they survived).
+Due to the damage from the explosions, some mustering areas were not available anymore, and the assigned crew had to be redirected to alternate mustering areas.
+In the very threatening situation of extreme heat, flying debris, thunderous noise and fire, some crew members panicked and began abounding the installation prematurely, causing them to jump from a great heights into the sea (thanks to the benign weather conditions, they survived).
 If you are interested to learn more about oil rig safety during the Deepwater Horizon disaster, continue to read about oil rig safety and the Deepwater Horizon disaster.

-The typical challenges of a manual emergency mustering include:
+The typical challenges of manual emergency mustering include:

 MISSING PERSONNEL

-Based on a muster list, every crew member is assigned to a muster area and a life boat.
-On the sounding of the emergency alarm, everyone on board will go to their dedicated muster points.
+Based on a muster list, every crew member is assigned to a muster area and a lifeboat.
+When the emergency alarm sounds, everyone on board will go to their dedicated muster points.
 This list is also used to check personnel at the muster point and is aligned with the T-Card board.

-In a real emergency scenario, it can be challenging to check if everyone arrived at their muster point.
-Chaos, hazardous conditions and panic will make manual emergency mustering a nightmare.
-As an example, hazardous conditions, peoples behavioral changes and panic can make the manual method of emergency mustering very challenging and stressful.
+In a real emergency scenario, it can be challenging to check if everyone has arrived at their muster point.
+Chaos, hazardous conditions, and panic can make manual emergency mustering a nightmare.
+Hazardous conditions, people's behavioral changes, and panic can make the manual method of emergency mustering very challenging and stressful.
 The muster checkers manifest for the names of personnel can only confirm who has arrived at their muster point.

 It is quite common on a global basis that personnel show up at the wrong muster point, this is always caused by panic by the individual or personnel not following the mustering / evacuation plans.
 The muster checker’s time is then taking up by having to follow their company process by alerting the control room and other muster checkers that this person is accounted for and not missing.